 A PHYSICIAN OR PROVIDER ORDER MUST BE ON FILE AT THE BCH LAB IN ORDER FOR A PATIENT TO BE PRE-REGISTERED FOR COVID-19 TESTING.

-Pre-Registration Hours are limited to: 8 AM to 11 AM Monday-Friday
+Pre-Registration Hours are: 9 AM to 11 AM ONLY Monday-Friday

 - If the patient has Health Insurance, please be ready to share this information.